IlexisTheMadcat/MALSchedule/README.md

     name: str
     # The name of the anime.

-    producer: str
+    broadcasters: list
-    # The producer/studio of the anime.
+    # The broadcasting platforms the anime is available on.

     tags: list
     # The tags associated with the anime, according to MAL.